rust-lang/book/second-edition/src/ch03-02-data-types.md

 }
 ```

-The main way to consume boolean values is through conditionals, such as an `if`
+The main way to consume Boolean values is through conditionals, such as an `if`
 expression.
 We’ll cover how `if` expressions work in Rust in the “Control Flow”
 section.